MonicaisHer/edgex-go/snap/README.md

 ### Security services

 Currently, the security services are enabled by default.
 The security services constitute the following components:

- * kong-daemon
+* kong-daemon (API Gateway a.k.a.
+Reverse Proxy)
- * postgres
+* postgres (kong's database)
- * vault
+* vault (Secret Store)

+Oneshot services which perform the necessary security setup and stop:
+* security-proxy-setup (kong setup)
+* security-secretstore-setup (vault setup)
- * security-bootstrapper-redis
+* security-bootstrapper-redis (secure redis setup)
- * security-consul-bootstrapper
+* security-consul-bootstrapper (secure consul setup)
- * security-proxy-setup
- * security-store-setup

 #### Secret Store
 Vault is used by EdgeX for secret management (e.g. certificates, keys, passwords, ...) and is referred to as the Secret Store.